-145. Trustee repeats and asserts each of the preceding paragraphs as if fully set forth verbatim.

-146. Trustee brings these claims as direct claims owned by the Today's Destiny bankruptcy estate for the direct harm imposed by these Defendants on Today's Destiny as well as for the generalized harm inflicted upon the creditors of the Today's Destiny estate.

-147. Defendants Michael Day and Max K. Day own all or most of the shares of Today's Destiny.
+- 124. Trustee repeats and asserts each of the preceding paragraphs as if fully set forth verbatim. - 125.
+Trustee brings these claims as direct claims owned by the Today's Destiny bankruptcy estate for the direct harm imposed by these Defendants on Today's Destiny as well as for the generalized harm inflicted upon the creditors of the Today's Destiny estate. - 126.
+Defendants Michael Day and Max K. Day own all or most of the shares of Today's Destiny.
 They served as Chief Executive Officer and Chief Operating Officer, respectively, of Today's Destiny.
-They, together with vice president Max O. Day, were primarily responsible for the operations of Today's Destiny.

-148. Using their powers as officer and/or owners of Today's Destiny, Michael Day, Max K. Day, and Max O. Day orchestrated the transfer of significant assets out of Today's Destiny for the benefit of their family, their friends, and themselves.
-From 2003 through the filing of the bankruptcy case on October 13, 2005, Today's Destiny had gross revenues of almost \$13.7 million (according to the Statement of Financial Affairs signed under penalty of perjury by Michael Day).
-Yet, on the petition date, Today's Destiny had cash on hand of only \$2,492.
-It owed its lender, Wells Fargo Bank, \$500,000 (also according to schedules signed by Michael Day).
+They, together with vice president Max O. Day, were primarily responsible for the operations of Today's Destiny. - 127.
+Using their powers as officers and/or owners of Today's Destiny, Michael Day, Max K. Day, and Max O. Day orchestrated the transfer of significant assets out of Today's Destiny for the benefit of their family, their friends, and themselves.
+From 2003 through the filing of the bankruptcy case on October 13, 2005, Today's Destiny had gross revenues of almost \$13.7 million (according to the Statement of Financial Affairs signed under penalty of perjury by

-149. The company's schedules reflect no real assets.
+128. The company's schedules reflect no real assets.

+Case 06-03285
-150. Michael Day, Max K. Day, and Max O. Day oversaw, authorized and permitted the systematic denuding of Today's Destiny to the detriment of the substantial creditors of the company.
-They divested Today's Destiny of any source from which the creditors of the company and Trustee could collect their claims.

-151. Defendants Michael Day, Max K. Day, and Max O. Day have denuded and conspired to denude Today's Destiny or its assets by leaving the creditors of Today's Destiny claims against Today's Destiny and no recourse for payment.

-152. Today's Destiny's creditors and its estate have suffered injuries as a proximate cause of these Defendants' conspiratorial acts and corporate denuding actions.

-153. As a consequence of these actions, Michael Day, Max K. Day, and Max O. Day are liable for the debts of Today's Destiny.
+- 129. Michael Day, Max K. Day, and Max O. Day oversaw, authorized and permitted the systematic denuding of Today's Destiny to the detriment of the substantial creditors of the company.
+They divested Today's Destiny of any source from which the creditors of the company could collect their claims. - 130.
+Defendants Michael Day, Max K. Day, and Max O. Day have denuded and conspired to denude Today's Destiny or its assets by leaving the creditors of Today's Destiny with claims against Today's Destiny and no apparent recourse for payment. - 131.
+Today's Destiny's creditors and its estate have suffered injuries as a proximate cause of these Defendants' conspiratorial acts and corporate denuding actions. - 132.
+As a consequence of these actions, Michael Day, Max K. Day, and Max O. Day are liable for the debts of Today's Destiny.